Karenvn/merian-busco-painter/README.md

 `full_table.tsv` files were generated with the corresponding BUSCO `odb10` database used to build that reference table.

-If you run BUSCO with a different database version, BUSCO identifiers may not match the reference table correctly and Merian assignments may be incomplete or incorrect.
+If you run BUSCO with a different database version, BUSCO identifiers will not match the reference table correctly and Merian assignments may be incomplete or incorrect.